bernerus/grc/README.md

 * The HackRF was modified to have a separate transmit port.

 There are a number of issues left with this code so please don't try this at home yet.

+Also some fixes had to be done to SoapyHackRF to make this work.
+See my forked Repo.